a-ruskomaa/ImageTagger/README.md

 A practice project created for Jyväskylä University course "SOA and cloud computing"

-ImageTagger is a CLI Java application that makes use of Google cloud vision to automatically tag photos by content.
+ImageTagger is a CLI Java application that makes use of Google cloud vision to automatically tag photos based on their content.

 ### Main features: